Assess your Dutch Proficiency

 If you already know some Dutch, you may ask a critical colleague, friend or other native Dutch speaker to assess your pronunciation, sentence melody, syntax and knowledge of grammar using this scale.
-You may also call Richard in Dutch, you'll get an objective evaluation, feedback and suggestions about how to progress.
+You may also fix an online meeting or a call with Richard in Dutch, you'll get an objective evaluation, feedback and suggestions about how to progress. richard@learning-dutch.com

 The European Proficiency Scale